regan124/regan124/README.md

 # Hi there, I'm Regan Agam 👋
 ## About me:
 I am final year student of Electrical Engineering in Sriwijaya University.
 Focusing on Control and Computer Engineering.
-An awardee of Beasiswa Unggulan Kemdikbud 2020.
 Alumni of Bangkit Academy led by Google, GoTo, Traveloka and Tokopedia.
 Presenter in Sriwijaya Electrical National Symposium.
 A Certified TensorFlow Developer.
-Student Intern at PT Pupuk Sriwidjaja.
 Familiar in Python Programming, Mathematic for Machine Learning, SQL and using Microsoft Office.
 Highly organized, detail, and good analytical thinking.
 A person who really like learning new things for self-improvement and self-goal achievements.
+Entry-level data analytics professional: Recenly completed the Google Data Analytics Professional Certificate.
 Currently looking for experience of Data Scientist and Data Analyst.

 - 🌱 I’m currently learning Python
 - 🤔 I’m looking for suggest for Automation, Data Scientist, Data Engeneer, Data Analyst, Machine Learning Developer